Nonlinear System Theory

 ||firstname.lastname@example.org, email@example.com, firstname.lastname@example.org

 Next we will discuss the problem of transforming a nonlinear control system by feedback transformations and the choice of state space coordinates into a linear control system.
-It turns out that for controllable systems an elegant ‘if and only if’ condition can be given, stated in terms of involutivity of certain Lie bracket expressions of the system vector fields.
-Applications with respect to control problems such as tracking of desired output trajectories will be provided.
+It turns out that for controllable systems an elegant ‘if and only if’ condition can be given, formulated in terms of involutivity of certain Lie bracket expressions of the system vector fields.
+Applications to control problems such as tracking of desired output trajectories will be given.

 Another main topic concerns the extension of Lyapunov stability theory to systems with inputs and outputs, by the introduction of the concept of dissipative systems.
 The two main examples are passive systems and nonlinear control systems having finite L2-induced norm (from the inputs to the outputs).
 We will show under which conditions the interconnection of such systems are (asymptotically) stable, i.e., the celebrated passivity and small-gain theorems.
 This has important implications towards the stability analysis of large-scale physical systems, as well as to the robustness of stability with respect to unmodeled dynamics.

 As a further structured case of passive systems we will deal with the theory of port-Hamiltonian systems.
-Port-based network modeling of physical systems directly leads to port-Hamiltonian systems, and we analyze their mathematical structure and treat their main properties, such as energy-balance and the existence of additional conserved quantities.
+Port-based network modeling of physical systems directly leads to port-Hamiltonian descriptions, and we analyze their main properties, such as energy-balance and the existence of additional conserved quantities, and its implications for control.

 All topics will be illustrated by examples from various application domains, in particular actuated mechanical systems (robotics, animal locomotion), electro-mechanical systems (nonlinear circuits, power converters, mechatronics), and biological systems.